mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 - `0.1 (input, attn_res, ff_res) else 0` indicates that the model uses dropout with a default value of 0.1 for `input_dropout_rate`, `attention_residual_dropout_rate`, and `feed_forward_residual_dropout_rate` and use a default value of 0 for all other dropout rates.
 - `0.1 (input, ff) else 0; JAX CudnnLSTM: 0` indicates that the model uses dropout with a default value of 0.1 for `input_dropout_rate` and `feed_forward_dropout_rate`.
 For JAX models, the `dropout_rate` is set to 0.0 for the `CudnnLSTM` class.

-#### Randomized workloads

-In addition to the [fixed and known workloads](#fixed-workloads), there will also be randomized workloads in our benchmark.
-These randomized workloads will introduce minor modifications to a fixed workload (e.g. small model changes).
-The exact instances of these randomized workloads will only be created after the submission deadline and are thus unknown to both the submitters as well as the benchmark organizers.
-The instructions for creating them, i.e. providing a set or distribution of workloads to sample from, will be defined by this working group and made public with the call for submissions, to allow the members of this working group to submit as well as ensure that they do not possess any additional information compared to other submitters.
-We will refer to the unspecific workloads as _randomized workloads_, e.g. the set or distribution.
-The specific instance of such a randomized workload we call a _held-out workload_.
-That is, a held-out workload is a specific sample of a randomized workload that is used for one iteration of the benchmark.
-While we may reuse randomized workloads between iterations of the benchmark, new held-out workloads will be sampled for each new benchmark iteration.

-The held-out workloads function similarly to a holdout test set discouraging submissions that overfit to the [fixed and known workloads](#fixed-workloads).
-After the submission deadline, a third party will draw samples from the randomized workloads (e.g. from the set or the distribution) to generate a specific set of held-out workloads.
-The validation and test targets on each held-out workload will be defined using the [same protocol as the fixed workloads](#defining-target-performance) (with the only change being that only two target-setting training algorithms are used instead of four, to save computational resources) using the same training time budget as the fixed workload they are based on.

-Modifications could, for example, include changing the number of layers or units (drawn from an interval), swapping the activation function (drawn from a set of applicable functions), or using different data augmentations (drawn from a list of possible pre-processing steps).
-The sample space should be wide enough to discourage submitters from simply trying them all out, but at the same time should be restricted enough to produce realistic workloads with acceptable achievable performances.

-In the first iteration of this benchmark, we manually designed three different workloads variants for each fixed workload.
-The variants are designed such that they achieve a comparable performance to the fixed workload and that they might require different hyperparameters to achieve this performance.
-After the submission deadline, one held-out workload will be sampled for each dataset.

-Our scoring procedure uses the held-out workloads only to penalize submissions that can't handle the introduced modifications (see the [Scoring](#scoring) section for further details).

 #### Qualification set

 NOTE: Submitters are no longer required to self-report results for AlgoPerf competition v0.5.

-The qualification set is designed for submitters that may not have the compute resources to self-report on the full set of [fixed](#fixed-workloads) and [held-out workloads](#randomized-workloads).
+The qualification set is designed for submitters that may not have the compute resources to self-report on the full set of [workloads](#workloads).
 They may instead self-report numbers on this smaller qualification set.
 The best-performing submissions may then qualify for compute sponsorship offering a free evaluation on the full benchmark set and therefore the possibility to win [awards and prizes](/COMPETITION_RULES.md#prizes).

-The qualification set consists of the same [fixed workloads](#fixed-workloads) as mentioned above, except for both workloads on _ImageNet_, both workloads on _LibriSpeech_, and the _fastMRI_ workload.
+The qualification set consists of the same [workloads](#workloads) as mentioned above, except for both workloads on _ImageNet_, both workloads on _LibriSpeech_, and the _fastMRI_ workload.
 The remaining three workloads (_WMT_, _Criteo 1TB_, and _OGBG_) form the qualification set.
-There are no [randomized workloads](#randomized-workloads) in the qualification set.
 The qualification set of workloads aims to have a combined runtime of roughly 24 hours on the [benchmarking hardware](#benchmarking-hardware).

 For the [external tuning ruleset](#external-tuning-ruleset), we will only use $1$ study instead of the proposed $3$, when evaluating on the qualification set.
 The [self-tuning ruleset](#self-tuning-ruleset) will use $3$ studies on the qualification set as well since it is computationally cheaper.

 ### Scoring

 Submissions will be scored based on their required training time to reach the target performance on the validation set of each workload.
 This target performance metric can be the same as the loss function but might also be a different workload-specific metric such as the error rate or BLEU score.
 The target performance was defined using four standard training algorithms, see the "[Defining target performance](#defining-target-performance)" section for more details.
 The training time of a submission includes the compilation times for computation graphs and ops that could happen just-in-time during training; all our benchmarks should be fast enough to compile so as not to dramatically impact overall performance.
-The overall ranking is then determined by summarizing the performances across all [fixed workloads](#fixed-workloads), using [performance profiles](#benchmark-score-using-performance-profiles), as explained below.
+The overall ranking is then determined by summarizing the performances across all [workloads](#workloads), using [performance profiles](#benchmark-score-using-performance-profiles), as explained below.

 The training time until the target performance on the test set was reached is not used in the scoring procedure but might be used for additional analysis of the competition results.